 Most of the people I work with have been harmed by people they believed they could trust.
 After trauma, many people have a hard time standing up for themselves and setting healthy boundaries in relationships.
 I specialize in working with people who feel stuck in shame, struggle to feel safe in their bodies or relationships, and carry the lasting impact of sexual trauma and abuse in relationships.

-Even years after a sexual assault, your body may still react to what you experienced.
+Even years after a sexual assault or abuse in relationships, your body may still react to what you experienced.
 This can show up in feeling jumpy when someone surprises you, being uncomfortable with physical touch, or holding tension in your body during intimacy.
 It’s important for you to know that there isn’t anything wrong with you; your body is still reacting this way because it wants to protect you.
 Logically you may know you're safe, but your body could still be trying to assess for danger to try to prevent it from happening again.

 In therapy, we address the trauma that is stored in your memories and in your body.
 Through safely reconnecting with parts of your body, you will be able to explore and release the feelings you may be unintentionally holding on to.
 We incorporate somatic grounding practices and cognitive restructuring so your body and mind can feel like they are on the same page.
 Often times people feel frozen in their bodies which is what stops them from speaking up for themselves or setting boundaries.
 By working through this response and learning ways to stand up for yourself, you can have healthier relationships.
 Your past experiences don’t have to feel as if they are in control of you.
 You deserve to reclaim your power in your mind and body.